bids-standard/bids-specification/CONTRIBUTING.md

 Note that a file browser window may not show the hidden files (those that start with a period, like `.remarkrc`).

+Enter all commands below from the command line prompt located at the root of the local version of the specification.

 #### 3. Install mkdocs, the material theme and the required extensions

 In the following links, you can find more information about